ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 The example below shows how you can use OpenSSL on the command line to generate a secret key for your domain.
 Simply replace `example.com` with the domain of your website.
-The certificate will expire after 365 days because StartSSL's free tier will refuse to sign certificates that live longer than that.
+The certificate will expire after 365 days as StartSSL's free tier does not support longer lifetimes.
 Yes, this means having to generate a new certificate every year.

 {% codeblock lang:text %}
 openssl req -new -newkey rsa:4096 -days 365 -nodes -sha256 \